denton85/dsbasebuilder/README.md

 Future Plans:

-- Add rotation (technically already there, you just have to implement your own rotation)
 - Add passing animations to functions? (pass in a "build" or "deconstruct" animation)
 - Make some methods in the DsBBGlobal autoload to toggle certain features (like previews, etc).
 An API of sorts to interact with the settings.